 The island’s history is long and convoluted - having been the home of several famous personages over historical time - if even just for a brief time.
 For example, the future King Charles II came here to try and escape from Oliver Cromwell during the English Civil War.
 After Cromwell had murdered his brother Charles I, he did eventually return to England and became King... but that's a long story!

 Price for the eight day/seven night Scilly Island guided walking holiday in 2017 is GBP £1,395.
 There are a variety of rooms available, all with beautiful sea views - singles, doubles and twins.
 There are 4 small single rooms available with no single supplement, so we strongly suggest you book early to reserve your spot, especially if you require a single room.
 This holiday usually sells out very quickly, especially the single rooms.

-Includes fine B&B accommodation in wonderful guest house directly overlooking the sea - great full cooked English breakfasts, superb 3 course evening meals (with house wines) in a variety of very good local restaurants and excellent character pubs - most specializing in fish and other international cuisines.
+Includes fine accommodation in a wonderful guest house directly overlooking the sea - great full cooked English breakfasts, superb 3 course evening meals (with house wines) in house and in a variety of good local restaurants and character pubs - most specializing in fish and other international cuisines.
 Also included are 4 return boat rides to the outer islands and full guidance on each of the days.

 To view photos from previous Scilly Isles guided walking holidays please go to our Facebook page.